Teaching Evidence-Based Medicine

 - Take an active role in small group learning

-TEBM offers four full days of teaching by world renowned experts in evidence-based health care at the University of Oxford.
+TEBM offers teaching by world-renowned experts in evidence-based health care at the University of Oxford.
 A Certificate of Completion is issued on the last day of the course.
-If this course is being taken as part of an award-bearing programme of study, (MSc in EBHC) you are given a fifth day with module coordinators who will take you through the academic assignment you are required to submit as part of the overall programme
+If this course is being taken as part of an award-bearing programme of study, (MSc in EBHC, PGCert in TEBHC) you are given extra time with module coordinators who will take you through the academic assignment you are required to submit as part of the overall programme.

 By the end of this module you will have learned how to:

 - Formulate clear answerable questions and teach on this subject